sbmlteam/libsbml/README.txt

 configuration system.
 See the file bindings/perl/README.txt for information about building and installing the Perl bindings

 The libSBML distribution ships with certain interface files provided, so that you do not need to have the software necessary to recreate them.
 However, if you obtained the libSBML distribution from CVS or want to recreate the files deliberately, you will need need SWIG, the Simplified Wrapper and Interface Generator.
 More information about SWIG is available from http://www.swig.org.
+At this time, libSBML is known to work only with the latest stable version of SWIG (1.3.24);
+earlier versions are known not to work.
 To tell configure to enable the use of SWIG to regenerate the interface files, use the --with-swig option to configure.
-If your copy of SWIG is installed in a non-standard location, you can specify it on the configure command line like
+If your copy of SWIG is installed in a non-standard location, you can specify it on the configure command line like this:
-this:

   ./configure --with-swig="DIR"